During our Cultural Awareness Training, we focus on Where Culture Is.

 - Resources (like “stuff” and or money)

-But how these four points pan-out in different countries, depend on the country, and hence on the culture.
+But how do these four points pan out in different countries, depending on the country, and hence on the culture?

 Example